showeremoji/google-ctf18-quals/perfectsec/README.md

 It turns out that the flag is padded with random bytes, but with those thrown away it's an Adele reference:

 `CTF{h3ll0__17_5_m3_1_w45_w0nd3r1n6_1f_4f73r_4ll_7h353_y34r5_y0u_d_l1k3_70_m337}`

+Rerunning the code is very fast by doing `python2 solve.py`, given that you have `pwntools` and the `cryptography` libraries installed.
+If you want to wait an hour for the server to respond instead you can remove the cache ;).